Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Introduction

 \section{Introduction}

-The stochastic integrate-and-fire model for the membrane potential $V$ across a neuron in the brain has received a huge amount of attention since its introduction (see \cite{sacerdote:giraudo} for a comprehensive review).
-The central idea is to model $V$ by threshold dynamics, in which the potential is described by a simple linear (stochastic) differential equation up until it reaches a fixed threshold value $V_F$, at which point the neuron emits a `spike'.
+The stochastic integrate-and-fire model for the membrane potential $V$ across a neuron in the brain has received a huge amount of attention since its introduction [see \citet{sacerdotegiraudo} for a comprehensive review].
+The central idea is to model $V$ by threshold dynamics, in which the potential is described by a simple linear (stochastic) differential equation up until it reaches a fixed threshold value $V_\F$, when the neuron emits a ``spike''.
 Experimentally, at this point an action potential is observed, whereby the potential increases very rapidly to a peak (hyperpolarization phase) before decreasing quickly to a reset value (depolarization phase).
-It then relatively slowly increases once more to the resting potential (refractory period).

 Since spikes are stereotyped events, they are fully characterized by the times at which they occur.
 The integrate-and-fire model is part of a family of spiking neuron models which take advantage of this by modeling only the spiking times and disregarding the nature of the spike itself.
-Specifically, in the integrate-and-fire model we observe jumps in the action potential as the voltage is immediately reset to a value $V_R$ whenever it reaches the threshold $V_F$, which is motivated by the fact that the time period during which the action potential is observed is very small.
-Despite its simplicity, versions of the integrate-and-fire model have been able to predict the spiking times of a neuron with a reasonable degree of accuracy \cite{jolivet:lewis:gerstner, kistler:gerstner:vanhemmen}.
+Specifically, in the integrate-and-fire model we observe jumps in the action potential as the voltage is immediately reset to a value $V_\R$ whenever it reaches the threshold $V_\F$.
+Despite its simplicity, versions of the integrate-and-fire model have been able to predict the spiking times of a neuron with a reasonable degree of accuracy [\citet{jolivetlewisgerstner,kistlergerstnervanhemmen}].

 Many extensions of the basic integrate-and-fire model have been studied in the neuroscientific literature, including ones in which attempts are made to include noise and to describe the situation when many integrate-and-fire neurons are placed in a network and interact with each other.
-In \cite{lewis:rinzel,ostojic:brunel:hakim} the following equation describing how the potential $V_i$ of the $i$-th neuron in a network of $N$ behaves in time is proposed:
+In \citet{lewisrinzel,ostojicbrunelhakim}, the following equation describing how the potential $V_i$ of the $i$th neuron in a network of $N$ behaves in time is proposed: